dagibbins186/PyBer_Analysis/README.md

 \
 **Average Fares by Total Number of Riders**
 \
 The total number of rides per city was higher in urban areas than suburban and rural areas.
-However, the average fare ($24.62) was also lower among urban rides than the other areas.
+However, the average fare ($24.62) for urban rides was also lower.
 Rural areas charged the most ($34.62).
 Suburban fares were in the middle; $30.97 on average.
 \
 !["Fig1"](https://github.com/dagibbins186/PyBer_Analysis/blob/main/PyBer_Analysis/analysis/Fig1.jpg)
 \
-The suburban market also showed promise because 75% of rides charged fares up to $39.83.
+The suburban market showed some promise because 75% of rides charged fares up to $39.83.
 In urban markets, 75% of rides were under $34.48.
-There were also nearly double the number of drivers providing these rides in urban than suburban areas; 52 drivers versus 21 drivers respectfully.
-Since PyBer charged more, paid half the number of drivers, and met a steady demand for drives: the suburban market appeared quite profitable.
+There were also nearly double the number of drivers providing these rides in the urban cities than suburban cities (52 drivers versus 21 drivers respectfully).
+In the suburbs, PyBer charged more, paid half the number of drivers, and met a steady demand for rides; relative to urban cities.
 \
 \
 **Percent of Total Fares by City Type**